wsydney76/craft-contentoverview/docs/index.md

 * Supports only entries element type.
 * **We are not able to offer any support.**
 * Feel free to use it/fork it/adopt it/do whatever you want with it.

+## Requirements

+This plugin requires Craft CMS 4.3 or later.

 ## Installation